vontaylor/SpendSense/README.md

-# SpendSense

-SpendSense aka ProfitPilot is an automated expense report generator that streamlines tracking and reporting of business expenses.
-Import receipts, categorize expenses, and generate reports in a few clicks.
-Designed for busy professionals to save time and reduce errors.
+# SpendSense: Automated Expense Report Generator

+Introducing SpendSense, your ultimate ProfitPilot, designed to simplify and streamline the process of tracking and reporting business expenses.
+Our user-friendly application allows you to import bank CSV files, automatically categorizes your expenses, and generates comprehensive reports with just a few clicks.
+SpendSense is tailored to make expense management more efficient, saving you both time and money.

+Key Features:

+    Import bank CSV files with ease
+    Automatic expense categorization using advanced algorithms
+    Generate detailed and visually appealing reports in PDF format Simplified spending analysis for better financial decision-making Save time and money by eliminating manual expense tracking

+Embrace the future of expense management with SpendSense, and experience the difference in design and efficiency.
+Time is money; let SpendSense help you save both.

 """
-            Outline/report layout for the expense report:
+            report layout for the expense report:

             Cover page: